-A simple example is a company that outsources a department where it would cost them more to hire an experienced professional on a regular basis.
+A simple example is a company that outsources a department where it would cost them more to regularly hire an experienced professional.
 This could be anything from a small business that needs design help from time to time but doesn’t have the budget to hire a graphic designer to a major company that chooses not to hire an in-house attorney.

-To that end, a company might choose to partner with an outside provider for something that they don’t have proficiency in.
+To that end, a company might partner with an outside provider for something that they don’t have proficiency in.

 This allows them to gain access to people with world-class capabilities in a specific field while simultaneously freeing up internal resources for other, more core-focused, purposes.
-In this way, they are reducing their risk as a company by sharing the task with an experienced partner.
+In this way, they reduce their risk as a company by sharing the task with an experienced partner.

 Luckily, the solution is simple: Outsource activities that aren’t your core competency or don’t provide a measurable return to your organization.

-In the example above, it was clear that marketing was not a core competency of the organization so, instead of devoting time and resources to maintaining an overwhelmed marketing department, they could have easily outsourced these tasks to a capable marketing agency saving time, money, and a lot of headaches.
+In the example above, it’s clear that marketing was not a core competency of the organization.
+Instead of devoting time and resources to maintaining an overwhelmed marketing department, they could have easily outsourced these tasks to a capable marketing agency saving time, money, and a lot of headaches.

-While it may not be feasible to outsource everything that you don’t enjoy or are not proficient at, you may find that clearing some of the “job clutter” from your company to be the ultimate growth hack.
+While it may not be feasible to outsource everything you don’t enjoy or are not proficient at, you may find that clearing some “job clutter” from your company is the ultimate growth hack.

 Here are four reasons you should consider outsourcing your digital marketing tasks to a qualified digital marketing agency:

 You’ve seen the job postings before.
 A “Marketing Assistant” but with desired skills in coding, graphic design, social media, data analysis, copywriting, sales, and more, all for a minimum wage.
 If you find this person, let us know.
 What if, rather than hiring this overstretched soul, you could get a team with true expertise in each bucket for a similar cost?